 After the X-ray machine was invented in 1896, it quickly became standard equipment in hospitals.
 The machines produce great images of bones because their dense structures absorb X-ray beams well.
 The absorption pattern makes the bones look white on film.
 But soft-tissue organs such as the brain looked foggy because the radiation passed through them.

-After that project, Hounsfield’s supervisor warned him that his job would be in jeopardy if he didn’t come up with another good idea.
+After that project, Hounsfield’s supervisor gave him the opportunity to come up with his own research idea.

-Hounsfield thought back to the conversation with the doctor about the limitations of X-ray images, then he proposed the project that would become the CT scanner.
+Hounsfield decided to pursue pattern recognition and thought back to the conversation with the doctor about the limitations of X-ray images, then he proposed the project that would become the CT scanner.

 A CT scanner for cow brains and human ones

-Hounsfield worked with neuroradiologists James Ambrose and Louis Kreel to build the first prototype.
+Hounsfield worked with radiologists James Ambrose and Louis Kreel to build the first prototype.
 It was small enough to sit atop a table.
-They tested the machine on small pigs, and after successfully producing images of their brains, the three men built a full-size scanner.
+Ambrose and Kreel provided Hounsfield with small pigs and human vertebrae to test the machine on.
+After successfully producing images, Hounsfield built a full-size scanner.

 The CT scanner was first tested on human brains preserved in formalin.
 But the brains weren’t ideal because the chemical had hardened their tissues so severely that they no longer resembled normal brain matter, as described in an article about the scanner inThe Jewish News of Northern California.
 Because the scanner was intended for use on living patients, Hounsfield and his team looked for a brain similar to a human’s.